The Stylic Monoid: The plactic monoid

 for all choices of letters $a<b<c$ in the first two relations, and for all choices of letters $a<b$ in the two others.

 By definition, the plactic monoid may be identified with the set of tableaux on $A$, and the surjective monoid homomorphism from $A^*$ into $Plax(A)$ is therefore denoted $P$.

-Define for each tableau $T$ its {\it row-word} by the word, denoted $r(T)$, obtained by reading its rows from left to right, starting with the row of largest $y$-coordinate; for example the row-word of the tableau in Figure \ref{tab} is $dbbaac$.
-Similarly, its column-word, denoted $c(T)$, is obtained by reading the columns from left to right, each column being read by starting by the box with highest $y$-coordinate; in the figure, it is $dbabac$.
+Define for each tableau $T$ its {\it row-word} to be the word, denoted $RW(T)$, obtained by reading its rows from left to right, starting with the row of largest $y$-coordinate; for example the row-word of the tableau in Figure \ref{tab} is $dbbaac$.
+Similarly, its column-word, denoted $CW(T)$, is obtained by reading the columns from left to right, each column being read by starting with the box with highest $y$-coordinate; in the figure, it is $dbabac$.

 In particular, the row-word of a column $\gamma$ is a strictly decreasing word, equal to its column-word.
-We identify $\gamma$ with this word.
+We often identify $\gamma$ with this word.

 It is a well-known result that for each tableau $T$, one has

 and thus

 Moreover, for any word $u$,